 Hello, and welcome to Ryan Banks Academy!

-Ryan Banks Academy will combine a high-quality, future-facing curriculum with an integrated social emotional education in order to provide the launching pad for students from all socio-economic backgrounds into the next generation of leaders, thinkers, and world-changers.
+Ryan Banks Academy combines a high-quality, future-facing curriculum with an integrated social emotional education in order to provide the launching pad for students from all socio-economic backgrounds into the next generation of leaders, thinkers, and world-changers.
 Ryan Banks Academy takes a strengths-based approach to learning and building confidence, and believes that each and every one of our students has a legacy within them to change the world.
-We will focus on preparing all of our students for college with a goal of a 100% college acceptance rate.
+We focus on preparing all of our students for college with a goal of a 100% college acceptance rate.

 I have had the privilege of working in multiple day and boarding schools across the country and am excited to lead Ryan Banks Academy in opening our doors to transform urban education in Chicago.
-Please take a look around our website to learn more about our mission, admissions process, or how to join our efforts.
+Please take a look around our website to learn more about our mission, the admissions process, or how to join our efforts.
 Feel free to contact us through our contact page or email me at email@example.com.

 Audrey Bland Hampton

 RBA's CEO, Valerie Groth's book, "The Power of the Possible: The Dire State of Inner City Education and One Woman's Revolution to Fix It"

 "The time is now for a revolution in education that embraces and upholds the highest ideals and delivers them to the youth of inner city America."

 "I believe that in communities with high youth violence, 24/7 urban boarding schools can provide a safe environment and give kids a chance to be successful.
 Our schools should be community centers with a wide variety of after school and social/emotional programming.
 I believe initiatives like Ryan Banks Academy can be game changers in addressing the issue of youth violence, which is a public health crisis."